Curso

-The course aims to integrate current healthcare models with digital technologies, where understanding older adults in all their dimensions is crucial to properly utilizing emerging technologies in their care and social inclusion.
+The course aims to integrate innovative and sustainable healthcare models with digital technologies, where it is crucial to understand older adults in all their dimensions and in their real context in order to properly use emerging technologies in healthcare and social inclusion models.

 Objetivos